Assembly as Synthesis

 loading…

 Note that in fact this is only a simple version.
-SMT also provides ways to write custom theories so that stability equivilence can be incorporated to further improve the search.
-Meanwhile, it might appears that our sequence encoding repeats a lot of work because many orderings actions might produce the same partial structures.
-But Z3 internally have an e-graph (Tate et al., Equality Saturation: A New Approach to Optimization, 2010) that could compress equivalent partial structures so we in fact have the search space nicely pruned.
+SMT also provides ways to write custom theories so that stability equivalence can be incorporated to further improve the search.
+Meanwhile, it might appear that our sequence encoding repeats a lot of work, because many action orderings produce the same partial structures.
+But Z3 internally has an e-graph (Tate et al., Equality Saturation: A New Approach to Optimization, 2010) that compresses equivalent partial structures, so the search space is in fact nicely pruned.

 What does the solver actually know?

-Bear with me if you follow here to me.
-Z3/SMT is a huge bulk of work, even though it backs a lot of critical tasks in this world, it is still not quite accessible and easy to follow or use.
+Bear with me here.
+Z3/SMT is a huge body of work and backs a lot of critical tasks in this world, but it remains not quite accessible nor easy to follow or use.
 So is most of the old-fashioned literature: the more you dig in, the more it becomes entangled with logic, programming language research, type theory, constraints, and proofs.
-I still remember trying a course on logic during my masters at SFU with Evgenia Ternovska, which make me realize that I am not that kind of material.
-I barely past it.
+I still remember trying a course on logic during my masters at SFU with Evgenia Ternovska, which made me realize that I am not that kind of material.
+I barely passed it.
 However, I want to assure you that the following sections will not be like it, as we are now walking into the territory of deep learning.
 And indeed, things have changed considerably.

-Even though we have those fancy tools and solvers, we still have one major questions: if this is a physical task, human could very quickly solve it by one round, as we understand for such a trivial task and design target, we just place the lower blocks first and then the upper ones.
-Why is it difficult that these solvers would needs multiple rounds of try-and-learn?
+Even though we have those fancy tools and solvers, one major question remains: if this is a physical task, a human can solve it in a single round — we understand that for such a trivial target, you just place the lower blocks first and then the upper ones.
+Why do these solvers need multiple rounds of try-and-learn?

-The reason is simply that the solvers we present so far does not really understand the physical world.
+The reason is simply that the solvers we have presented so far do not really understand the physical world.
 The simple random agent and Z3 both produced feasible plans, but neither knew a thing about gravity, support, or blocks.
 All either agent ever saw was integer ids and inequalities like pos(6) < pos(8).
 The story about why 6 must come before 8 (block 8 sits above block 6, its descent path is blocked) lives entirely in an abstract space like a blackbox.

 That is the beauty and the curse of such symbolic approaches.
-The encoding is where the labor of abstraction is done: a human manually convert the problem into an encoding/formulation, and the solver sees nothing beyond it.
-The solver focus on and only on this abstract symbolic formulation so that it can solve it efficiently.
-However, this is also what prevent it from obtaining trivial solutions as it does not have any knowledge about gravity, supports, etc.
+The encoding is where the labor of abstraction is done: a human manually converts/encodes the problem into a formulation, and the solver sees nothing beyond it.
+The solver focuses on — and only on — this abstract symbolic formulation, so that it can solve it efficiently.
+But this is also what prevents it from obtaining the obvious solutions a human would find, since it has no knowledge of gravity, supports, etc.

 Neural synthesis: LLM and VLM agents

 The symbolic route runs on abstract encodings and ignores the world.
-The neural approach does the opposite.
-In the opposite, it is grounded with physical knowledge.
-A language or vision language model has already read a lot of human writing or images about pyramids, arches, scaffolds, gravity, load-bearing and in general much richer knowledge.
-So we just hand it the task and often it returns a working plan on the first try; when it does not, the same verifier rejects the model's plan just as it rejected Z3's, only now the rejection can be directly used and appended to the memory as plain English.
+The neural approach does the opposite: it is grounded in physical knowledge.
+A language or vision-language model has already read a lot of human writing and images about pyramids, arches, scaffolds, gravity, load-bearing — and much richer world knowledge in general.
+So we just hand it the task and it often returns a working plan on the first try; when it does not, the same verifier rejects the model's plan just as it rejected Z3's, only now the rejection can be appended to the memory as plain English.

-Let us begin with using a LLM to solve it.
-For the target structure, we can trivially describe it in plain text: model coordinates, sizes, and support relationships.
-Below is a prompt that we use to feed into a LLM:
+Let us begin by using an LLM to solve it.
+For the target structure, we can describe it in plain text: coordinates, sizes, and support relationships.
+Below is a prompt that we use to feed into an LLM:

 There are 10 blocks and the ground plane at y=0.0.
 Gravity points down (−y).
 A block can only descend into its slot straight from above.
 Blocks resting on the ground: [0, 2, 3, 1].
 Blocks with nothing on top of them (exposed upper surface): [9].